-- NEW: The work could take up to two weeks
+- The work could take up to two weeks

 - The exhumation of the body of Palestine Liberation Organization leader Yasser Arafat begins